26 Prediction

 26.3.2 Classification trees

 Trees can be categorized as either regression trees or as classification trees.
-A typical output for a regression tree is a predicted numerical value for given values of covariates.
+A typical output for a regression tree is a predicted numerical value of an outcome given the covariates.
 In contrast, a typical output for a classification tree is a predicted class value (e.g., “hot dog” or “not hot dog”).
 Given our focus on binary classification problems, we focus on classification trees.

 There are many approaches for building trees.
 One of the oldest and most popular techniques is the classification and regression tree (CART) of Breiman et al. (1984).
 The CART algorithm is a form of recursive partitioning, where the partitioning refers to the division of the sample into disjoint sets and recursive refers to the fact that the partitioning can be performed recursively (i.e., each set formed by partition can be partitioned in turn).